safaris since 1995

-Acclaimed as the “wildest one-day whitewater run in the World” highly acclaimed by white water rafting enthusiasts as one of the top ten paddling rivers on the planet!
+The Zambezi River is acclaimed as the “wildest one-day whitewater run in the World” highly regarded by white water rafting enthusiasts as one of the top ten paddling rivers on the planet!
+Commercial river rafting started on the Zambezi River in 1981.
+By 1996, some 50 000 people had been white water rafting at Victoria Falls and numbers are increasing every year.

 You don’t need any experience to go white water rafting and you don’t need to be brilliant at swimming but you will need a certain level of fitness to be able to walk the steep path out of the gorge - a 750 foot climb which generally takes about 20 minutes.

-White Water Rafting on the Zambezi River below the Falls has been classified by the British Canoe Union as Grade 5 – which is “extremely difficult, long and violent rapids, steep gradients, big drops and pressure areas”.
+Zambezi white water rafting has been classified by the British Canoe Union as Grade 5 - which is “extremely difficult, long and violent rapids, steep gradients, big drops and pressure areas”.
 This is a high volume, pool-drop river with little exposed rock either in the rapids or in the pools below the rapids.

 - “low water” run takes place when the Zambezi River is at its low level between July and mid-February.
 This is the most exciting time to go rafting.
 Day trips run between rapids 1 and 18 (see map below).